A simile is simply a figurative figure of speech that directly compares two different things.

 Have you ever heard someone say, “I’m so hungry that I could eat a horse?”

 Or maybe it was “The weather is like hot soup on a cold day”?

-If these comparisons sound familiar then you might be interested in the blog post title Examples Of Similes Using ‘like’.
 In this article, we explore the meaning of similes and how they can help make your writing more descriptive.

 Similes are one of the most commonly used literary devices in English.
 They can be confusing to some people because they have two meanings and often present an exaggerated comparison between two, unlike things.